Bad Credit Mortgages

 Bad credit can include:

-Some issues are more serious than others.
-For example, a small mobile phone default is often easier to work with than a high-value loan default or recent CCJ.
-What matters most is how recent the issue is and how your financial conduct looks now.
+Some issues are viewed more seriously than others.
+For example, a small mobile phone default is often treated differently to a high-value loan default or a recent CCJ.
+In most cases, lenders focus on how recent the issue is and how your financial conduct looks today.

 How lenders assess bad credit

-Every lender has its own criteria, but most look closely at:
+Every lender sets its own criteria, but many will look closely at:

 1. The age of the credit issue